S. Craig Zahler talks directing Mel Gibson and Vince Vaughn in tough thriller Dragged Across Concrete...

 Z. Craig Zahler, who directed Bone Tomahawk and Brawl In Cell Block 99, which also starred Vaughn, is on writing and directing duty here.

-As it arrives, we spoke to Zahler about making the film, why it was such a tough shoot and the progress of his various future projects...
+As it arrives on DVD shelves, we spoke to Zahler about making the film, why it was such a tough shoot and the progress of his various future projects...

 Where did the idea for Dragged Across Concrete come from?
 Have you been working on the idea for a few years?